AP-CSA-Assignments/unit-4-2-assignment/README.md

 # Instructions

 ## Problem 1
 Ask the user for two numbers.
 Print only the odd numbers between them.
 You should also print the two numbers if they are odd.
+You may assume that the first number entered is less than the second number entered.

 Sample Run 1:
 ```